Kedka/web-quiz-ff14/README.md

-# web-quiz-ff14
+# Web quiz about FFXIV
- Joke game quiz for friends
+Web quiz made as a joke for friends to enjoy

+Hosted @ stinkyquiz.herokuapp.com